Things to consider to improve MongoDB availability: Configuration

 Conclusion

-• Memory Size Considerations
+• Memory size considerations

-• Deciding the instance specifications
+• Deciding on instance specifications

 • Query optimization

-• Cost Optimization
+• Cost optimization

 • About indexes

-• Introducing a cache layer
+• Introducing a caching layer

 • Surveillance and monitoring